9 Practical and Sustainable Toilet Paper Alternatives

 best-toilet-paper-alternative

-Portable bidets which are also known as bidet bottles are simple plastic bottles with a nozzle which screws at the top of the bottle.
+Portable bidets, or bidet bottles, are simple plastic bottles with a nozzle that screws at the top of the bottle.
 They are a great toilet paper alternative while camping.

-If you have used a portable camping toilet or an RV toilet then you know how easily toilet paper can cause clogs.
-By eliminating toilet paper and embracing a bidet bottle toilet clogs will almost be a thing of the past.
+If you have used a portable camping toilet or an RV toilet, you know how easily toilet paper can cause clogs.
+By eliminating toilet paper and embracing a bidet bottle, toilet clogs will almost be a thing of the past.

 7. Reusable Toilet Paper

-A reusable toilet paper is actually not made of paper but rather a cloth as a substitute for toilet paper.
+Reusable toilet paper is not made of paper but rather a cloth as a substitute for toilet paper.

 Proper hygiene should be observed while using cloths as an alternative to toilet paper.
 They should be regularly cleaned and disinfected.
 Use baking soda and vinegar to remove any unpleasant odors.

-The main disadvantage with reusable cloths is that you can only have so many in the bathroom.
-Try to imagine an instance when you have guests over and each time they want to use the bathroom you hand them a cloth.
-Not very ideal.
+The main disadvantage of reusable clothes is that you can only have so many in the bathroom.
+Try to imagine an instance when you have guests over, and each time they want to use the bathroom, you hand them a cloth.
+It is not ideal.

 This is why I think bidets are the most practical alternatives to toilet paper.
-Reusable toilet cloths would however be extremely helpful during “emergencies”.
+Reusable toilet cloths would be extremely helpful during “emergencies.”

 8. Old Papers

-Every house has some old papers be it be newspapers, receipts, novels etc. These can be a quick and great alternative if you have no toilet paper in the house.
+Every house has some old papers, be it newspapers, receipts, novels, etc. These can be a quick and great alternative if you have no toilet paper in the house.

-Most of these papers should however not be used as they are, as they are made so smooth and would only serve to smear poop instead of wiping it.
-You should therefore look for a way to soften them and look as much as possible like toilet paper.
+Most of these papers should not be used as they are, as they are made so smooth and would only serve to smear poop instead of wiping it.
+You should, therefore, look for a way to soften them and look as much as possible like toilet paper.

 One great way of doing that is holding the paper with both hands and rubbing it against itself.
 I learned this trick from a friend while stuck in a public bathroom without toilet paper.